Caption: Engagement Academy 2022/23 cohort

 This unique opportunity is delivered in partnership between Imperial's Science Communication Unit and Public Engagement team.
-The aim of the academy is to foster the development of a community of staff for whom SE is an integral, supported and valued part of their professional identity and practice, enabling Imperial to grow and maintain mutually beneficial relationships with society.
+The aim of the Academy is to foster the development of a community of staff for whom societal engagement is an integral, supported and valued part of their professional identity and practice, enabling Imperial to grow and maintain mutually beneficial relationships with society.

 What does the Academy involve?

-- Seven sessions over six months, including a mix of seminars, practical workshops, visits and group discussions
+- Seven sessions over seven months, including a mix of seminars, practical workshops, visits and group discussions.
+(Engagement Academy - draft programme)

 - Hearing from internal and external speakers